On the Evolution of the Middle East

 Map 3 (1949-67): Jordanian West Bank, Egyptian Gaza

-The map also falsely describes the Gaza Strip and West Bank and East Jerusalem as "Palestinian land," whereas in fact Jordan annexed the entire West Bank, and Gaza was held under Egyptian occupation.
+The map also falsely describes the Gaza Strip and the West Bank (including East Jerusalem) as "Palestinian land."
+In fact, Jordan annexed and occupied the entire West Bank, and Egypt occupied Gaza.

 The map also omits the fact that Arabs owned (and still own) private property in those white areas - in Israel, as does the Muslim Waqf and the Greek Orthodox Church.

-• It is silent about several other wars launched against Israel by its Arab neighbors, most notably the Six-Day War in 1967 (Egypt, Jordan, Syria) and the Yom Kippur War in 1973 (Egypt, Syria).
+- It is silent about several other wars launched against Israel by its Arab neighbors, most notably the 1967 Six-Day War (Egypt, Jordan, Syria) and the 1973 Yom Kippur War (Egypt, Syria).

 In closing, we would like to propose a more accurate map (produced by StandWithUs) for those interested in a more objective view of the evolution of the Middle East (or click below to download the full-sized pdf map):